random acts of kindness

 You are probably ahead of me on this, you may know about RAK Week already.
 I’m reminding you now because serendipity (a clumsy sentence I know but I can’t spell ‘sereneripidously’), delivered something to me this morning and asked me to share it with you, which, as an act of kindness, I’m doing.

-Altruism if one of the natural characteristics of our species.
+Altruism is one of the natural characteristics of our species.
 Though it’s mysterious and counter-intuitive in societies that live according to the gospel of personal identity and individual interest, there are countless daily examples of people doing nice things for each other with no reward in view, and spontaneously.

 Are we naturally inclined towards random acts of kindness?
 It seems so, there are countless daily examples of people doing nice things for each other.